Community Award Descriptions

 Distinguished Performing Artist

-The Distinguished Artist Stardust Award goes to that outstanding adult artist whose performing art challenges, inspires and delights their audiences.
-Their art may be in theatre, dance, vocal, instrumental or other performing arts discipline.
+The Distinguished Artist Stardust Award goes to that outstanding adult artist whose performing art challenges, inspires, and delights their audiences.
+Their art may be in theatre, dance, vocal, instrumental, or other performing arts disciplines.

 Distinguished Performing Arts Leadership